chika-games/RPG-Maker-Specifications/xyz.md

 <sup>1</sup> All of the data after the height parameter (after the first 8 bytes) is compressed using the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm.
 Be the rest of the file is uncompressed before reading these fields.
 This can be achieved by using zlib or a similar library.

 ## Document Changes
+### Version 2.0.2
+Provided a link to the rpgmaker-asset-specs repository in the introduction.

 ### Version 2.0.1
 Added "(XYZ)" to title.